Wolverhampton: Art and culture

 From the 18th century, Wolverhampton was well known for production of japanned ware and steel jewellery.
-The renowned 18th- and 19th-century artists Joseph Barney (1753–1832), Edward Bird (1772–1819), and George Wallis (1811–1891) were all born in Wolverhampton and initially trained as japanned ware painters.
+The renowned 18th- and 19th-century artists Joseph Barney (1753–1832), Edward Bird (1772–1819) and George Wallis (1811–1891) were all born in the city and initially trained as japanned ware painters.

 The School of Practical Art was opened in the 1850s and eventually became a close associate of the Art Gallery.
-Among its students and teachers were Robert Jackson Emerson (1878–1944), Sir Charles Wheeler (Emerson's most famous pupil and the sculptor of the fountains in Trafalgar Square), Sara Page who established her studio in Paris, and many other artists and sculptors recognised locally and nationally.
+Among its students and teachers were Robert Jackson Emerson, Sir Charles Wheeler (Note: Wheeler was Emerson's most famous pupil and the sculptor of the fountains in Trafalgar Square.) and Sara Page, who established her studio in Paris.

 Wolverhampton Art Gallery was established in 1884, whilst Wolverhampton Grand Theatre was opened in 1894.

 There is a Creative Industries Quarter in Wolverhampton, just off Broad Street, with facilities ranging from the newly opened Slade Rooms, to the art house cinema the Light House Media Centre (closed in 2022) and the Arena Theatre, which is part of the University of Wolverhampton.

 Wolverhampton has a strong history in the ornate cast iron safe painting industry from the Victorian era.
-Numerous companies, such as Chubb Lock and Safe Company, expanded their artistic status to international reputation, whereby a safe became a work of art with fine script and hand-painted designs.
+Numerous companies, such as Chubb Lock and Safe Company, expanded its artistic status to international reputation, whereby a safe became a work of art with fine script and hand-painted designs.
 The Chubb Building was converted into a National Historic Registered Landmark Treasure in 1992, which now houses a cinema, art galleries, nightclub, business offices and a large stained glass rotunda in its foyer.
-It is among the few canal street factories in the "Black Country" that has been preserved.
+It is among the few canal street factories in the Black Country that has been preserved.

-Wolverhampton's biggest public art display took place between July and September 2017; Wolves in Wolves saw the installation of 30 wolf sculptures in the city centre and West Park, with the sculptures auctioned off to raise money for charity.
+Wolverhampton's biggest public art display took place between July and September 2017; Wolves in Wolves saw the installation of 30 wolf sculptures in the city centre and West Park, with many of the sculptures auctioned off to raise money for charity.